 You are not being asked to vote on the merger described in this proxy statement.
-However, you are being asked to vote on several proposals relating to the merger, including the proposal to increase the number of authorized shares of Gray class B common stock in Proposal No. 1 and the proposal to approve the 2002 Long Term Incentive Plan in Proposal No. 4.
-For a description of the votes required to approve each of these proposals, as well as the other proposals included in this proxy statement, see "Voting Requirements - Required Vote" on page of this proxy statement.
+However, you are being asked to vote on several proposals relating to the merger, including the proposal to increase the number of authorized shares of Gray class B common stock in Proposal No. 1 and the proposal to approve the 2002 Incentive Plan in Proposal No. 4.
+For a description of the votes required to approve each of these proposals, as well as the other proposals included in this proxy statement, see "Voting Requirements - Required Vote."